kasramp/Eris/README.md

 - [License](#license)

 ## <a name="details">Details</a>
-Eris is a simple Spring Boot Java API that is developed as a consolidation of the following services:
+Eris is a simple [Spring Boot](http://projects.spring.io/spring-boot/) Java API service that is developed as a consolidation of the following services:

 - [Open Weather Map](https://openweathermap.org/)
 - [Open Street Map](http://openstreetmap.org/)
 - [Group Kt](http://www.groupkt.com/post/f2129b88/services.htm)
 - [IP API](http://ip-api.com/)

-The technology stack solely consists of [Spring Boot](http://projects.spring.io/spring-boot/) framework only.
+The technology stack solely consists of Spring Boot framework.
 The live version of the API service is hosted on [Red Hat OpenShift](https://www.openshift.com/).
 The service can be hosted in any platform that supports Spring Boot.

 Feel free to fork the project and create your own private API instance.

 ## <a name="dependencies">Dependencies</a>
-All the project dependencies exist in pom.xml file and once your run the project, all dependencies will be downloaded.
+All the project dependencies exist in `pom.xml` file and once you run the project, all dependencies will be downloaded.

-## <a name="apicall">Call Eris APIs</a>
+## <a name="apicall">API documentation</a>
 Eris has two APIs which both do the same thing, getting the current weather condition.

-Each API designed for its own use case, though both gives the same response.
+Each API designed for its own use case, though both give the same response.

-To access the APIs need to perform `get` at the following URLs:
+To access the APIs need to perform `get` request at the following URLs:

 - [/v1/weather/current](#current)
 - [/v1/weather/currentbyip](#currentbyip)